nathan-nakatsuka/scRNA_Reproducibility/README.md

 **Contact:** Nathan Nakatsuka: 08nanaka@gmail.com

 ## <p>Overview:</p>
 SumRank is a software that allows the assessment of the reproducibility of genes across multiple datasets.
-The algorithm works by summing up the relative ranks of genes in each dataset (while also allowing only a certain percentage of datasets to be used for each gene if desired).
+The algorithm works by summing up the relative differential expression ranks of genes in each dataset (while also allowing only a certain percentage of datasets to be used for each gene if desired).
+Genes with high relative rank in many datasets are considered reproducibly differentially expressed.
 Permutations are used to calibrate p-values. </p>

 ## <p>Software Requirements:</p>